Job Search

 How to Find the Original Job Posting

-If you found the role on an aggregator, the original posting is almost always accessible.
+If you found the role on an aggregator, you can usually reach the original posting.
 Three ways to get there:

 From the aggregator listing itself.
 Most platforms include a link to the company's application page alongside their native apply option.
 On LinkedIn, look for "Apply" (not "Easy Apply") — clicking it redirects to the employer's site.
 On Indeed and Glassdoor, look for "Apply on company site" near the application button.
 If both options are present, choose the direct one.